Champii/Comet/README.md

 - Allow for iterators inside html
 - Have a ComponentId that allows to fetch the corresponding root dom element
 - Find a way for global inter-component message passing
-- Allow for real time value binding for input element without losing focus (might need a real virtual dom for this one)

 - Separate all the reusable features in different crates:
   - [ ] Comet crate